+Mastopexy is a surgical procedure where Dr. Michaels will tighten the breast skin, elevating the breasts to a higher, more youthful-looking position on the chest wall.
 The breast is made of three types of tissue: skin, breast gland and fat.
-Your breasts are approximately 50-percent glandular breast tissue and 50-percent fat.
-Weight loss that occurs following pregnancy, lifestyle modifications or weight loss surgery can cause the fat component within your breasts to decrease, leading to a deflated and sagging appearance to your breasts, with nipples that now point toward the floor.
-In recently pregnant women, breastfeeding can further contribute to this loss of volume, leaving your breasts smaller and flatter than they were before you had children.
+Your breasts are approximately 50% glandular breast tissue and 50% fat.
+Weight loss that occurs following pregnancy, lifestyle modifications or weight loss surgery can cause the fat component within your breasts to decrease.
+This can lead to a deflated and sagging appearance to your breasts, with nipples that now point toward the floor.
+Breastfeeding can further contribute to this loss of volume, leaving your breasts smaller and flatter than they were before you had children.

 As time passes, our body gradually stops producing elastin and collagen, two proteins that are integral to healthy, elastic skin.
 Without sufficient amounts of these proteins, the skin loses its elasticity, and the breasts start to sag.

-Thankfully, Maryland plastic surgeon Joseph Michaels, MD, FACS, can perform a mastopexy, or breast lift surgery, to address these aesthetic concerns.
-With breast lift surgery, Dr. Michaels will tighten the breast skin, elevating the breasts to a higher, more youthful-looking position on the chest wall.
-This improves the appearance of drooping breasts.
-He will also move the nipples to a more centered location on the breast to correct the look of southward-pointing nipples.
-Finally, Dr. Michaels can reduce the size of overly enlarged areolas (the darker-pigmented skin encircling the nipple), so they are in better proportion with your newly lifted breasts.
+By repositioning the drooping breasts, this improves the appearance of the breast profile.
+Dr. Michaels will also move the nipples to a more centered location on the breast to correct the look of southward-pointing nipples.
+Finally, Dr. Michaels can reduce the size of overly enlarged areolas (the darker-pigmented skin encircling the nipple) so they are in better proportion with your newly lifted breasts.

 Before & After Photos

-There are three principal incision approaches available for breast lift surgery: periareolar, vertical and inframammary.
+There are three principal incision approaches available for breast lift surgery: periareolar, vertical, and anchor.
 Dr. Michaels will review these options with you during your consultation and will recommend which approach is best suited to your individual needs.
 He may suggest a combination of incision patterns.

 With the vertical incision approach, Dr. Michaels uses a periareolar incision in addition to an incision that runs vertically down the front of the breast, starting at the bottom edge of the areola and extending to just above the breast’s natural crease.
 This allows Dr. Michaels to remove more excess skin, tighten the underlying breast tissue and elevate the nipple to a greater degree.

-For patients that have a significant amount of excess skin, especially in the lower pole of the breast, an inframammary incision that involves making a horizontal incision under the natural breast fold is added to the periareolar and vertical incisions mentioned above.
+For patients who have a significant amount of excess skin, especially in the lower pole of the breast, an anchor incision may be the best approach.
+The anchor incision involves making a horizontal incision under the natural breast fold in addition to the combination of the periareolar and vertical incisions mentioned above.
 This allows Dr. Michaels to remove the appropriate amount of skin to tighten the breast envelope and to optimize the final shape.

 For patients who are unhappy with both the sagginess of their breasts, as well as the loss of breast volume that often occurs as a result of breastfeeding or major weight loss, Dr. Michaels can include breast augmentation with breast lift to increase the fullness of the breasts.